Pivoting through the chiral-clock family: Pivoting with Onsager

 \subsection{Pivoting with Onsager}

 Here we show that constructing pivots of this type does {\em not} require the explicit representation \eqref{A0A1Ising}, but only the Onsager algebra.
-Given \emph{any} lattice Hamiltonian realisation of $A_0$ and $A_1$ satisfying the Dolan-Grady relations, we can generate a family of Hamiltonians that behave nicely under pivoting.
+Given \emph{any} lattice Hamiltonian realisation of $A_0$ and $A_1$ satisfying the Dolan-Grady relations, we show how pivoting generates a family of Hamiltonians with a simple closed form in terms of the Onsager generators.
 We here prove this fact, and in the rest of the paper exploit it.

 The connection between the two procedures is rather direct.
 Indeed, when $A_0$ and $A_1$ are defined by \eqref{A0A1Ising}, $A_2$ from the Onsager definition \eqref{G1A2def} is equal to $H_{\spt}$ from \eqref{eq:Cluster}.
 The latter equation thus implies that $A_2$ can be found by pivoting with $A_1/4$, i.e.